 - ii.
 Description: The provisions of the HACP homeownership program are as follows: - a.
 Provide soft-second mortgage financing for home purchases to eligible participants, calculated as follows: eligible monthly rental assistance x 12 months x 10 years, but in no case shall exceed \$52,000.
 The second mortgage is forgiven on a prorated basis over a ten-year period. - b.
 Expand Homeownership Program eligibility to include persons on the HACP's LIPH and HCV waiting lists who have received a letter of eligibility for those programs from the HACP or persons otherwise eligible but currently not on a wait list. - c.
 Establish a Homeownership Waiting List to assist in determining the order of eligibility for second mortgage Homeownership benefits. - iii.
-Activity Status: This part of the approved MTW activity was paused in FY 2021 to restructure programmatic procedures.
-In June 2022, the program relaunched and the HACP is actively working with potential buyers. - iv.
+Activity Status: The HACP is actively working with potential home buyers. - iv.
 Planned Non-Significant Changes: None; although the HACP plans to continue to implement and make more efficient an application process that will include a standard application that requests all required information up front. - v.
 Planned Changes to Metrics/Data Collection: Although the HACP plans to use the same metrics as previous plan years and based on current market conditions, it is proposing to revise the benchmark goals as follows:

-Self-Sufficiency Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Self-Sufficie ncy Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase).
 Households transitioned to self-sufficiency (a household's ability to maintain financial, housing, and personal/family stability) prior to implementation of the activity (number).
 This number may be zero.
 Expected households transitioned to self-sufficiency (a household's ability to maintain financial, housing, and personal/family stability) after implementation of the activity (number).
 Actual households transitioned to self-sufficiency (a household's ability to maintain financial, housing, and personal/family stability) after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.

 Housing Choice Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 HC #6: Increase in Homeownership Opportunities Number of households that purchased a home as a result of the activity (increase).
 Number of households that purchased a home prior to implementation of the activity (number).
 This number may be zero.
-0 Expected number of households that purchased a home after implementation of the activity (number).
+Expected number of households that purchased a home after implementation of the activity (number).
 Actual number of households that purchased a home after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase).
 Households receiving this type of service prior to implementation of the activity (number).
 This number may be zero.
 Expected number of households receiving these services after implementation of the activity (number).
 Actual number of households receiving these services after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.